BlueBrain/Currentscape/README.md

     sh run_py.sh

-Once this is done, you can plot the curretnscape by doing:
+Once this is done, you can plot the currentscape by doing:

     python plot.py